 - Provide additional requested information or resources to users

 - Coordinate meetings with DOE JGI Science Program leads

-- Solicit user feedback about your overall experience working with the DOE JGI.
+- Solicit user feedback about your overall experience working with the JGI.